Net Zero: explained

 In addition, in 2016, the UK signed the Paris Agreement.
 Signatories to the agreement have pledged to keep the level to which global temperatures are rising to below 2°C and work towards limiting it to 1.5°C.

 In 2019, the UK set the current legally binding target to achieve Net Zero emissions by 2050.
-In 2021, the government also announced an interim target to reduce emissions by 78% by 2035, compared to 1990 levels.
+In 2021, Boris Johnson’s government also announced an interim target to reduce emissions by 78% by 2035, compared to 1990 levels.

-Both the Conservatives and Labour have said they are committed to achieving the 2050 Net Zero target.
-Other parties, including the Liberal Democrats and the Green Party, have said they want to achieve Net Zero before 2050.
-The SNP says it shares the Net Zero ambition for Scotland as well, and legislation gives Scotland a target to achieve this by 2045.
+The new Labour government said in its manifesto that it was committed to achieving the 2050 Net Zero target.
+The Conservatives also said this, but other parties, including the Liberal Democrats and the Green Party, have said they want to achieve Net Zero before 2050.
+The SNP said it shares the Net Zero ambition for Scotland as well, and legislation gives Scotland a target to achieve this by 2045.

 By contrast, Reform UK has said it would scrap the 2050 target, arguing that trying to achieve it would damage the UK economy.

 The government is also obliged under the Climate Change Act to publish plans about how it intends to achieve Net Zero.
-In 2022, the government lost a case in the High Court and was ordered to update its climate strategy, because it did not include adequate information on how Net Zero would be achieved.
-The government lost a similar case in May 2024.
-Then the High Court found the government’s plans were not sufficient to meet its obligations under the Climate Change Act.
+In 2022, the then Conservative government (under Mr Johnson) lost a case in the High Court and was ordered to update its climate strategy, because it did not include adequate information on how Net Zero would be achieved.
+Rishi Sunak’s government lost a similar case in May 2024, when the High Court found its plans were not sufficient to meet its obligations under the Climate Change Act.

 Is the UK currently on course to achieve Net Zero?

 The UK’s carbon emissions have been, for the most part, gradually falling since 1990.
-But independent monitors of the government’s progress are concerned that the target won’t be met.
+But independent monitors of government progress are concerned that the target won’t be met.

 Some of the most significant progress has been in emissions from coal, which have almost completely disappeared following the closure of coal power stations in recent years.

 Despite the reductions that have taken place since 1990, the government’s independent watchdog, the Climate Change Committee, said in its most recent annual report it was not confident the UK was on course to meet its targets for achieving Net Zero.
-It said there was a “lack of urgency” in the government’s approach and that it needed to do more to support the transition away from high carbon emitting industries, including fossil fuel production.
+It said there was a “lack of urgency” in the approach of Mr Sunak’s government, and that that government needed to do more to support the transition away from high carbon emitting industries, including fossil fuel production.

 Campaigners including Friends of the Earth and Greenpeace UK have also said the UK should do more in order to achieve Net Zero, including increasing the speed of the transition from fossil fuels to renewable sources of energy and improving energy efficiency.